 - Brisbane, Qld Australia

-Ed. note: Everyone is welcome to their opinion, and everyone is welcome to have those opinions posted here.
+Ed. note: Everyone is welcome to their opinion, and we post those opinions here rather than censoring them.
 But that doesn't mean that we condone taking such chelators without a doctor's supervision or that the editor's agree with avoiding stainless steel.

 A. It's a nickel Allergy, no need for steroids, or cortisone.

 Just avoid nickel on you skin.
 I ended up with a steroid addiction that's a nightmare.

 If you must use cortisone, only a few days, 5 to 10 days and then stop.